 Anyone who has already seen the centre is blown away by how cool it is.
 It is located in Wilmersdorfer Straße, a popular shopping street in the middle of the city and extends across four floors.
 There are floor-to-ceiling windows, also facing inside towards the open atrium, sealed concrete floors and walls, bleacher seating and beanbags, the TUMObiles and a music studio, a projector, 100 iMacs, 50 MacBooks.
 A typical German school seems prehistoric in comparison.
 “Crazily cyber-esque,” said one employee on her first visit.

-There are currently 150 students registered, nearly as many girls as boys.
+At the start 150 students were registered, nearly as many girls as boys.
 They are trained in groups by six coaches, four hours per group per week.
 Every two months the plan is to add another 150 students, the maximum number is 1,050.
 They register as if they were joining a football club and, just like football practice, attendance is expected.
 Anyone who misses classes over a longer period is kicked out.
 “But that’s logical given the costs,” says Ferdinand.

 Not afraid of programming